NRDC Equity Partners

 NRDC Equity Partners (NRDC) is an American private investment firm focused on retail, real estate, and consumer branded businesses.

 History

 NRDC was founded in 2005 by Robert C. Baker, owner of National Realty & Development Corp; and William L. Mack and Lee S. Neibart, partners of AREA Property Partners.

 NRDC has completed five transactions since 2005, totaling almost $5 billion in enterprise values and has invested approximately $1.5 billion of equity for its transactions.
 NRDC targets transactions ranging from $250 million to $5 billion of enterprise value, requiring total equity investments of $50 million to $1.5 billion.

 Portfolio

-NRDC's current portfolio includes two of the leading companies in their sectors, Hudson's Bay Company (HBC) and Retail Opportunity Investments Corporation (ROIC).

-HBC is a holding company that owns and manages over 57000000 sqft of retail properties located in Canada and the U.S. through its two main divisions: